Rher92/poll_application/README.md

 # Poll app

-this app is an platform to create Polls.
+This mini-app is an API to create Polls.

 ## How to run the platform ##

-to run the app in the space of your preferences, you must be the next steps:
+run the app in the space of your preferences, you must be the next steps:

 Step one:
-  in this steps you must be download the repo code.
+  in this steps you must download the repo code.

   * git clone https://github.com/Rher92/poll-application.git